—-Greek / Roman, Zoroastrian, Native American, Japanese, and Norse / Viking: Tales of Creation—-

 (for another popular Greek tale, click for The Epic of Troy)

 According to Greek mythology (and by extension Roman mythology) the Universe began in pure chaos.
 This amorphous void was surrounded by the raging seas of Oceanus.
 A goddess by the name of Eurynome decided to bring order to the chaos of the endlessness.
-This goddess hooked up with a snake and from their union love was born with the god Eros.
+This goddess hooked up with a snake and from their union was born the god Eros.

 Eurynome separated the sky from the sea while she danced on the waves of Oceanus’s domain.
 Meanwhile Erebus slept with Night, and gave birth to the Ether (air) and Hyperion: the sun.
 Gaea, the Earth, appeared in the newborn light of day break on the sixth day.
 Gaea gave birth to Uranus (lol), and together these Elder Gods created the Twelve Elemental TITANS!
 Among these colossal behemoths of unparalleled power was Kronos…